Patrick5225/66DaysOfData/Round_3.md

 - Continued Udemy course: Advanced DAX for Microsoft Power BI Desktop.
 Learned about how the 2 engines, the formula engine and the storage engine, work together to process every DAX query

 - Watched video by Ken Jee about how data visualization is important for data science (https://www.youtube.com/watch?v=k8YxyrcAXJs&ab_channel=KenJee)

+---

+**Day 52 of #66DaysOfData (August 21, 2021):**

+- Watched video by Alex the Analyst on using Group By and Order By statements with SQL (https://www.youtube.com/watch?v=LXwfzIRD-Ds&list=PLUaB-1hjhk8GT6N5ne2qpf603sF26m2PW&index=4&ab_channel=AlexTheAnalyst)

+---

+**Day 53 of #66DaysOfData (August 22, 2021):**

+- Read blog post on Towards Data Science about 5 tips to boost Power BI development (https://towardsdatascience.com/5-tips-to-boost-your-power-bi-development-a44d7e782037)

+---

+**Day 54 of #66DaysOfData (August 23, 2021):**

+- Watched video by Guy in a Cube about building a slicer panel in Power BI (https://www.youtube.com/watch?v=xy9nmSQeUWg&ab_channel=GuyinaCube)

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about the data and storage types stored by the interal DAX engine

+---

+**Day 55 of #66DaysOfData (August 24, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about the Vertipaq's columnar data structure along with how it uses compression and encoding to reduce the amount of memory needed to evaluate DAX queries

+---

+**Day 56 of #66DaysOfData (August 25, 2021):**

+- Watched video by Guy in a Cube about 5 tips for improving public speaking or presentation skills (https://www.youtube.com/watch?v=2HYl3V5ak1U&ab_channel=GuyinaCube)

+- Continued Udemy course: Advanced DAX for Power BI.
+Learned about the value encoding process that VertiPaq uses to covert values in a column into smaller values for storage

+---

+**Day 57 of #66DaysOfData (August 26, 2021):**

+- Continued Udemy course: Advanced DAX for Power BI.
+Learned about the hash encoding and run length encoding processes

+---

+**Day 58 of #66DaysOfData (August 27, 2021):**

+- Continued Udemy course: Advanced DAX for Power BI.
+Learned about VertiPaq Relations, and reviewed the different DAX engines used in Power BI

+---

+**Day 59 of #66DaysOfData (August 28, 2021):**

+- Started Section 5 of Udemy Course: Advanced DAX for Power BI.
+Learned about some useful DAX keyboard shortcuts

+- Read blog post about how to know how much data would be enough to find a statistically signifcant result (https://towardsdatascience.com/how-much-data-is-enough-366d5b11ca3c)

+---

+**Day 60 of #66DaysOfData (August 29, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about the best practices for formatting DAX code